 James Bond is famous for taking “Scottish Showers” – starting with hot and ending with cold.

 Tony Robbins takes a cold plunge or shower every day.
-No matter the circumstance, it’s a must for everyday living.

 Many ancient and current cultures incorporate cold water into their daily living, such as Japanese Samurai, Russians, Native American tribes, the Spartans and ancient Greeks to name a few.

 Gradual exposure.
 Start by taking a cold shower after a normal hot one.
 Gradually, day by day, set the temperature a little colder.
 Like anything else, it gets easier over time.
-No fancy tricks or hacks.
-Just do it.

 Taking a cold shower has a multitude of profound benefits that impact all aspects of our lives.
 Not only do you better your physical and biological health by taking cold showers, but you will build mental toughness in the face of extreme discomfort.
 We’re all human and in today’s modern society it’s hard not to indulge at times, and that’s OK it’s normal, but incorporating cold showers even just a few times a week will yield a disproportionate amount of benefits.